Researchers studying lying and deception have discovered several tell-tale signs that make it possible to tell when someone is lying.

 Liars often use phrases such as ‘to tell the truth’ and ‘to be perfectly honest.’
 They may even swear on a stack of bibles.
 Truthful people rarely find the need to go this far in declaring their honesty.

 Being lied to is not a pleasant experience and most of us would prefer to see the best in people.
-However, it is good to know how to tell if someone is lying so you can protect yourself.
+However, it is good to be able to tell if someone is lying so you can protect yourself.
 Bear this list in mind if you are having a conversation with someone whose honesty you suspect.

 At the end of the day, we should trust our gut instincts much of the time.
 Our subconscious picks up on all sorts of nuances in other people’s behaviour that alerts us to the fact that something is just not right.